 Prior to Georgia College, Carty spent four seasons as the pitching coach and recruiting coordinator for Division I Marshall University, then a member of the Mid-American Conference.
 While there he helped the Thundering Herd pitching staff break many school single season records.

 Carty also spent one year at North Carolina State University where he was the director of baseball operations and served the summer of 2001 as the pitching coach for the Delaware Valley Gulls of the Atlantic Collegiate Baseball League.
 Carty spent two years as an assistant coach at West Chester University in Pennsylvania in 1999 and 2000 and also held coaching assignments at Delaware Valley College and Montgomery County Community College prior to that.

 Norristown, Pa., Carty graduated with a degree in History from

 Gwynedd-Mercy College in Pennsylvania in 1996.
 He and wife Terry

-have two children, Tommy and Claire.
+have three children, Tommy, Claire and Timmy.
 The Cartys live in